Architecture and synchronization

 • Categories.

-How is information retrieved and modified?
+How is the information obtained and modified?

 The Command Center obtains and modifies Instance information in two different ways: